·

 perpendicular to the track subroadbed.

-Railroad Model Craftsman, February 2011, included an article on the used of locating pins for aligning adjacent modules.
-While this approach isn't suitable for inter-modules joints, it may be well suited for intra-module joints between segments of a multi-segment module when combined with the "loose-rail" approach.
+Railroad Model Craftsman, February 2011, included an article on the used of locating pins for aligning intra-module joints.
+While this approach isn't suitable for inter-modules joints, it has proved to work well at the intra-module joints on Jere Ingram's Jastro multi-setment module.
 Here are photos of the pins and their installation.